sramteke171/hw-express-params/README.md

 });
 ```

-# Answer These Questions
+# Meet These Specifications

 ## Greetings
-1. Add this title in your application as a comment and write the code to answer the question below the title.

-2. Your app should have a route of `'/greeting/'` and it should send a generic greeting to the screen like "Hello, stranger".
+1. Your app should have a route of `'/greeting/'` and it should send a generic greeting to the screen like "Hello, stranger".

-3. Your app should have a route of `'/greeting/:name'` and it should expect *1 param* which takes in a person's name.

-4. When hitting the route, the page should display a message such as "Hello, <name>", or "What's up, `<name>`", or "`<name>`!
+2. Your app should have a route of `'/greeting/:name'` and it should expect *1 param* which takes in a person's name.
+When hitting the route, the page should display a message such as "Hello, <name>", or "What's up, `<name>`", or "`<name>`!
 It's so great to see you!" (ex. hitting `'/greeting/Jimmy-boy'` should display `Wow!
 Hello there, Jimmy-boy` on the page).

 &#x1F534; **Commit 1** <br>
 <hr>